 Helen’s memory is cherished by her husband, Terrence Liu, her parents, Jane and Sam Mo, her sister Allison, her brother Anthony, and Terrence’s family, Pius Liu, Wendy Wu, and Garry Liu.

-In lieu of flowers or other gifts, donations can be given towards a City of Toronto tree planted in Helen’s name, as well as a scholarship created in Helen’s honour at the Department for the Study of Religion at the University of Toronto.
-Further details will be available at http://www.rememberinghelen.ca/
+In lieu of flowers or other gifts, donations can be given towards the dedication of a tree or bench in Helen’s name, as well as a scholarship created in Helen’s honour at the Department for the Study of Religion at the University of Toronto.

 Orignally published in Victoria College’s The Albert Memo, XXXV.30